guibueno/guibueno.github.io/_docs/eval-01-website.markdown

 ### Centralization

-After realizing the potentials of *GitHub Pages* + *Jekyll*, I designed this website to be my central workplace and project management tool.
-Here I briefly describe its funtions and sections.
+As I realized the potentials of *GitHub Pages* combined with *Jekyll*, I began to design my website to be the central workplace and project management tool for my thesis.
+Here I briefly describe the funtions and sections I have created and how they have helped me structure, organize, and collect feedback on my process.

 #### Me